DanHodges/TheologicalDictionary/salvation-participation-in-life-of-god.md

 # Salvation (Participation In Life Of God)
-Definition of Salvation (Participation In Life Of God) coming soon.
+The definition of Salvation (Participation In Life Of God) is coming soon!